 Whether used underwater as a diving watch, or worn as a traveling companion to keep track of two time zones, or simply have on as a luxury sports watch, the Planet Ocean GMT offers plenty of practicality encased in a fantastic modern Omega watch.

-What are your thoughts on the Seamaster Planet Ocean GMT?
+What are your thoughts on the Omega Seamaster Planet Ocean GMT?
 Comment below.